Title IX Policy

 Stalking: Engaging in a course of conduct directed at a specific person that would cause a Reasonable Person to:

 (A) fear for their safety or the safety of others; or

 (B) suffer substantial emotional distress.

-IV.
+III.
 Internal reporting

 The college has designated certain officials of the college as Officials with Authority.
 Officials with Authority must report observed or disclosed incidents of Sexual Harassment to the Title IX Coordinator within 24 hours of the observation or disclosure, absent extraordinary circumstances.